Natalie Ives is Assistant Director of the Birmingham Clinical Trials Unit (BCTU), and leads the Statistics team within the Unit.

 Small group leader for statistics modules on Graduate Entry MBChB

 Natalie is course director for BCTU’s tri-annual Research Methods Course (CPD approved), and gives lectures on statistics, clinical trial design and meta-analysis as part of this course.

-Second supervisor for MRes course
+Second supervisor for student currently on MRes course

 Clinical Trials, Systematic Reviews, Meta-Analyses, Parkinson’s Disease, Renal Disease